Tax category checker

 Important:

-Reviewed against official guidance
+Checked against official sources

-Built around GOV.UK tax guidance and Acas settlement guidance
+Checked against GOV.UK tax guidance and Acas settlement guidance

 Next-step guidance